xToken/DAK/Readme.txt

 Since B220, server admin files are loaded all from the same directory - YAY - makes this alot easier.

-Simply set the -config_path on the server command line, and place the DAK config files there, DAKConfig.json
+Simply set the -config_path on the server command line, and place the DAK config files there, or place the files in %AppData%\Natural Selection 2
+DAKConfig.json
 DAKServerAdmin.json
 ReservedPlayers.json